hiddify/hiddify-next/README.md

 ## Acknowledgements
-We would like to express our sincere appreciation to the contributors of the following projects, whose robust foundation and innovative features have significantly enhanced the success and functionality of thid project.”
+We would like to express our sincere appreciation to the contributors of the following projects, whose robust foundation and innovative features have significantly enhanced the success and functionality of this project.
 - [Sing-box](https://github.com/SagerNet/sing-box)
 - [Sing-box for Android](https://github.com/SagerNet/sing-box-for-android)
 - [Clash](https://github.com/Dreamacro/clash)